 The benefits of running your tyres tubeless can’t be overstated.
 This system replaces the inner tube with an air sealed rim and sealant liquid which combats most small punctures.
 The advantages of this system are that you can run lower tyre pressures for greater comfort and traction without the risk of snakebite punctures.
 Additionally, most minor punctures will self heal.
 Well set up tubeless wheels can last thousands of kilometres without intervention and I believe they’ll become the new standard for touring.

 ‘Plus’ sized bikes have ushered in even greater possibilities for adventurous riders.
-These comprise a wider rim and greater frame clearance, allowing tyres of up to 3 inches width to be used.
+These comprise a wider rim (35-40mm internal width) and greater frame clearance, allowing tyres of up to 3 inches width to be used.
 Both 29 and 27.5 wheels are available in ‘plus’ sizes but 27.5 is the optimal size for all round riding and has emerged as the industry standard, with the widest range of tyre choices.
 Running tyres between 2.5 and 3 inches reduces the need for a suspension fork (and hence the likelihood of breakages), increases traction and comfort massively and opens up otherwise unrideable terrain such as sand, snow and very loose or rocky trails.